 High walled wooden wagons of 21 tons capacity initially formed the bulk of the loco coal wagon fleets around mainland Britain and Ireland in order to fulfil the need for coal without endless lines of wagons crowding the sidings.
 Between the wars railway companies began to turn to steel for both loco coal and commercial supplies, to avoid the bottom planks charring (endless shunting, to-and-fro motion of wagons in transit resulted sometimes in fires breaking out where the bottom layer rubbed).
 The coaling towers also appeared around this time, and where siding space was limited lower capacity wagons could be turned around quicker.

-Here's a taster for the last in the series...
+Here's a taster for a later page in the series of 'Rites of Passage..."...

 For real period charm see the 'Bramblewick' layout in the Model Railway Journal